Alik Griffin

 TTArtisan 34mm f1.4 Review

-TTArtisan, not to be confused with 7Artisans has been rolling new designs for the APS-C mount system.
+TTArtisan, not to be confused with 7Artisans, has been rolling out new designs for the APS-C mount system.

 There are now three lenses for Fujifilm, the 50mm f1.2, which I reviewed here, this TTArtisans 35mm f1.4, and a new TTArtisan 17mm f1.4.

-Compared to the other cheaper brands, like 7Artisans, Meike etc, the TTArtisans are a bit more expensive, but also a little bit better.
+Compared to the other cheaper brands, like 7Artisans, Meike, etc, the TTArtisans are a bit more expensive and a little bit better.

 There are two reasons for this,

-They have a little bit better builds, using clickable aperture rings, and overall feel slightly better mechanically.
-You’ll notice 7Artisans, Meike, Brightin Star, sometimes Pergear will share similar physical designs, sometimes they only mix up the aperture blades, or the coatings.
+They have slightly better builds, using clickable aperture rings, and overall feel slightly better mechanically.
+You’ll notice that 7Artisans, Meike, Brightin Star, and sometimes Pergear share similar physical designs.
+Sometimes, they only mix up the aperture blades or the coatings.
 TTArtisan is doing its own thing.

-I say this because when looking at their other lenses, they sometimes use more advanced optical formulas.
-Sometimes using ED elements or ultra-high refractive elements.
-No aspherical elements in their APS-C lineup, at least not yet, but also their coatings seem to be a little nicer than the other brands in this class.
+I say this because when looking at their other lenses, they sometimes use more advanced optical formulas, sometimes ED elements or ultra-high refractive elements.
+There are no aspherical elements in their APS-C lineup, at least not yet, but their coatings seem to be a little nicer than the other brands in this class.

 Table Of Contents